GregWickham/WordNet-MS-SQL/README.md

 The views are intended to make it easier to explore the contents of WordNet.

-The functions are required to support this WordNet browser UI, written for WPF:
+The functions are required to support [this WordNet browser UI](https://github.com/GregWickham/WordNet_GUI), written for WPF.